paddyw11/paiges-books/README.md

 ---

-I was receiving a W3C validation error on this due to the django password validator and crispy_forms displaying the password vlaidation hints as a list within a small element.
+I was receiving a W3C validation error on this due to the django password validator and crispy_forms displaying the password validation hints as a list within a small element.
 I attempted to create the form using crispy fields for the other fields and custom design the password1 field.
 ![Image](/documentation/media/images/bug3.PNG)I decided it was a better UX to leave the whole form as a crispy form in the end.